dyne/tomb/README.md

 As of today, Tomb is a very stable tool also used in mission critical situations by a number of activists in dangerous zones.
-It has been reviewed by forensics analysts and it can be considered to be safe for military grade use where the integrity of information stored depends on the user's behaviour and the strength of a standard AES-256 (XTS plain) encryption algorithm.
+It has been reviewed by forensics analysts and it can be considered safe for adoption where the integrity of information stored depends on the user's behaviour and the strength of a standard AES-256 (XTS plain) encryption algorithm (current default) or, at one's option, other equivalent standards supported by the Linux kernel.

 ## Compatibility